 The first Saturday in March is designated as NANBPWC, Inc. Women’s History Day.
 The purpose is to focus on the many contributions made by African American women who have been and are instrumental in advancing education, business, professions, technology, family and community.

 We have a strong commitment to working with other organizations dedicated to improving our communities.
 Our focus is to develop opportunities to maximize efforts, leverage resources, and jointly promote community empowerment and self-sufficiency.
-We welcome every collaborative and networking opportunity.
+Through our “Stand Up!
+Speak Out!” program we provide information and take action on legislative issues.
+We welcome every collaborative, partnering and networking opportunity.